-Our new Transformation Plan consists of seven pillars:-
+Our refreshed Transformation Plan consists of seven pillars:-

 - 1. Delivering a New Town Hall; - 2.
 Delivering Digital Transformation of services to meet customer demand, making it easy to do business with us and creating efficiency; - 3.
 Developing New Ways of Working to meet the needs of the business whilst delivering what matters to customers; - 4.
 Developing the organisation and our staff, defining the culture and being clear about expectations Values and Behaviours; - 5.
-Redesigning services from the customers perspective using Systems Thinking methodology to deliver efficiency savings whilst protecting frontline services; - 6.
-Developing a more Commercial Approach to how we operate and ensuring that Income Generation opportunities are maximised; - 7.
-Blitz on Bureaucracy in order to streamline the decision making process.
+Redesigning services from the customers perspective using Systems Thinking methodology to deliver efficiency savings whilst protecting frontline services;

+- 6. Developing a more Commercial Approach to how we operate and ensuring that Income Generation opportunities are maximised; - 7.
+Reducing Bureaucracy in order to streamline the decision making process.

-The previous Transformation Plan delivered £8,336,500 million in savings over a five year period 2012/13 to 2016/17.
+The previous Transformation Plan delivered £5,378,600 in savings over a five year period 2012/2013 to 2016/2017.
+In addition through efficiencies and savings we have increased income from 2017/2018 total £3,903,000.